pustotnik/zenmake/docs/envvars.rst

 ZenMake supports some environment variables that can be used.
 Most of examples are for POSIX platforms (Linux/MacOS) with ``gcc`` and ``clang`` installed.
-Some of these variables just provided by Waf.
 Also see :ref:`bash-like substitutions<buildconf-substitutions-vars>`.

 AR